Docker & Joomla

 We don’t let Docker create them so that we are the Owners of those folders.
 Otherwise Docker will create them and be the owner, creating useless permission issues.

-1. in the same Folder, create the following composer.yaml File
+1. in the same Folder, create the following compose.yaml File

 services: